Emirates Airline Festival of Literature

 The Emirates Airline Festival of Literature (The Festival) is an international literature festival held annually in the United Arab Emirates.
 The festival is held under the patronage of Sheikh Mohammed bin Rashid Al Maktoum, under the auspices of the Emirates Literature Foundation and is run by Ahlam Bolooki.
 The festival's offices are located within the Dubai International Writers' Centre.

-The festival is held each February in Dubai.
-It features more than 250 sessions and unique events including workshops, masterclasses, panel discussions and poetry readings.
-The programme has events for adults and children in Arabic, English, French as well as other languages.
-An estimated 44,000+ visitors attend the festival each year.

-Along with daily sessions, the Festival conducts a "Fringe" for children to encourage local talent.
-Students also get the opportunity to meet international authors during the "Education Days".

-The Festival is held at the Habtoor Palace, in Dubai, in partnership with Emirates Airline and the Dubai Culture & Arts Authority, the Emirates' authority for culture, arts, and heritage.
+The festival is held each February at the Habtoor Palace, in Dubai, in partnership with Emirates Airline and the Dubai Culture & Arts Authority.

 History

-2009

 In 2009, the Emirates Airline International Festival of Literature was launched with 65 international authors, including Chimamanda Adichie, Simon Armitage, Jung Chang, Imtiaz Dharker, Carol Ann Duffy, Sir Ranulph Fiennes, Nujoom Al-Ghanem, Philippa Gregory, Victoria Hislop, Ibrahim Kuni, Frank McCourt (his final appearance before his death), Mark Tully, among others.
 The theme of the festival was "There are places only books can take you".

-2010

 In 2010, the Festival was renamed the Emirates Airline Festival of Literature and its theme was "Debate, Inspire, Enjoy" welcomed over 80 authors, including Leila Aboulela, Martin Amis, Tim Butcher, Polly Dunbar, Maha Gargash, Abdo Khal, Yann Martel, Alexander McCall Smith, Mariam Al Saedi, Marjane Satrapi, Qais Sedki, Vikas Swarup, Dame Jacqueline Wilson, and many more.

-2011

 In 2011, the festival was themed "Face to Face" and about 120 authors were invited for the third Festival with a larger Arabic focus this time.
 Some of the attending authors were Mohammed Achaari, Kate Adie, Margaret Atwood, Aminatta Forna, Joumana Haddad, Madhur Jaffrey, Yang Lian, Michael Morpurgo, Michael Palin, Lionel Shriver, Wole Soyinka, the Nobel Prize for Literature winner, and many more.

-2012

 In 2012, The Festival offered a more diversified program, that focused on "Identity", by inviting authors, poets, celebrity chefs and publishers, such as John Agard, David Almond, Chetan Bhagat, Luigi Bonomi, Tim Bowler, Bobby Chinn, Ranjit Hoskote, Daljit Nagra, David Nicholls, Alastair Reynolds, Darren Shan, Sir Terry Wogan, and many more.